FishPain/SafeDialogue/README.md

-run `cd SureBoUI && npm start` to start the development env
+run `cd SafeDialogue && npm start` to start the development env